AnyLog-co/documentation/anylog commands.md

 else [command B]
 </pre>

-* [condition] - a statement that will be evaluated
+* [condition] - an expression that will be evaluated
 * [command] - any of the AnyLog commands

 The condition is an expression that is validated, a true result triggers the execution of the command following the  ***then*** keyword.